Jalapeño Popper Stuffed Burgers

 • Toss potatoes on a baking sheet with a large drizzle of oil, half the Fry Seasoning, salt, and pepper.
 Roast on top rack until browned and tender, 20-25 minutes. • While potatoes roast, in a small bowl, combine dressing and mayonnaise.
 Stir in water 1 tsp at a time until mixture reaches a drizzling consistency; season with salt and pepper to taste.
 Refrigerate ranch mayo until ready to serve.

 • Heat a drizzle of oil in a large pan over medium-high heat.
 Add jalapeño and cook, stirring occasionally, until softened and lightly browned, 2-4 minutes.
 Transfer to a medium bowl to cool. • Once jalapeño has cooled, add cream cheese, Monterey Jack, remaining Fry Seasoning, a pinch of salt, and pepper; stir to combine.

 • Form beef* into two ½-inch-thick rounds (four rounds for 4 servings); season all over with salt and pepper. • Divide jalapeño filling between the centers of each round.
 Gently fold edges of meat around filling, shaping and sealing to create stuffed patties, each slightly wider than a burger bun.

 • Heat a drizzle of oil in pan used for jalapeño over medium-high heat.
 Add patties and cook to desired doneness, 3-5 minutes per side. • Meanwhile, halve and toast buns until golden brown.

-• Spread a thin layer of ranch mayo on the bottom of each bun.
-Fill buns with patties, crispy fried onions, and as much ranch sauce as you like. • Divide burgers and potatoes between plates.
+• Spread a thin layer of ranch mayo on cut sides of bottom buns.
+Fill buns with patties, crispy fried onions, and as much ranch mayo as you like. • Divide burgers and potatoes between plates.
 Serve with any remaining ranch mayo on the side for dipping.

 Ground Beef is fully cooked when internal temperature reaches 160°.